dart-lang/language/working/0723-static-extensions/feature-specification-variant2.md

 exist, or there is a redirection cycle.*

-In an extension declaration of the form `extension E on C {...}` where `C` is an identifier or an identifier with an import prefix that denotes a class, mixin, enum, or extension type declaration, we say that the _on-declaration_ of the extension is `C`.
-If `C` denotes a non-generic class, mixin, mixin class, or extension type then we say that the _constructor return type_ of the extension is `C`.
+In an extension declaration of the form `extension E on C {...}` where `C` is an identifier (or an identifier with an import prefix) that denotes a class, mixin, enum, or extension type declaration, we say that the _on-declaration_ of the extension is `C`.

 If `C` denotes a generic class then `E` is treated as `extension E on C<T1 ..
 Tk> {...}` where `T1 ..
 Tk` are obtained by